National Health Investors, Inc. research snapshot

 Business essence

 National Health Investors is paid to provide real estate capital to senior housing and healthcare operators.
-Tenants pay rent under long-term triple-net leases or through RIDEA/SHOP structures where NHI shares in operating income.
+Tenants pay rent under long-term triple-net leases, or NHI shares in operating income through SHOP structures where it manages or co-invests in the properties.
 The company converts property cash flows into quarterly dividends and selective acquisitions.

 Moat

-The moat is built from 30+ years of relationships with healthcare operators, public-market capital access, underwriting data, and a record of 31 consecutive years of dividend growth.
+The moat is built from 30+ years of relationships with healthcare operators, public-market capital access, underwriting data, and a shift toward private-pay senior housing.
 The moat can narrow if capital costs rise or if competing capital floods the senior housing space.

 Munger risk inversion

-The thesis can fail if a major operator defaults, SHOP portfolio occupancy or margins deteriorate, interest rates rise significantly, the dividend payout becomes unsustainable, the small employee base creates key-person risk, or investors overpay for the yield without adequate growth.
+The thesis can fail if a major operator defaults, SHOP same-store occupancy or margins deteriorate, the Bickford tenant resolves badly, interest rates rise significantly, the dividend payout becomes unsustainable, the small employee base creates key-person risk, or investors pay an above-average FFO multiple for limited growth.

 Management